Asian shares mostly rise in muted trading on bargain-hunting

 Meanwhile, Wall Street is looking ahead to the latest round of corporate earnings to get a better a sense of how companies are handling hot inflation and weakening consumer demand.
 Companies in the S&P 500 will pick up the pace of reporting in a few weeks, but some results are already trickling in.

-Early Friday, benchmark U.S. crude added $1.02 to $74.69 a barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the international pricing standard, rose $1.04 to $79.73 a barrel.
+Benchmark U.S. crude added 58 cents to $74.25 a barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the international pricing standard, rose 60 cents to $79.29 a barrel.

 Yuri Kageyama is on Twitter https://twitter.com/yurikageyama